 Hahns Peak Trail is a 3.6 mile moderately trafficked out and back trail located near Clark, Colorado that features beautiful wild flowers and is rated as difficult.
-The trail offers a number of activity options and is accessible from June until October.
+The trail offers a number of activity options and is best used from June until October.
 Dogs are also able to use this trail.

 off road driving